Create a Recording object

 When working with event-based recordings, it’s often useful to extract and analyze data segments surrounding those events, rather than processing the entire recording.
 In mobile eye-tracking, such events could include stimulus presentations or the participant entering a specific area.
-In this tutorial, we’ll demonstrate how to epoch data around these events using the pyneon.Epochs
+In this tutorial, we’ll demonstrate how to epoch data around these events using the pyneon.Epochs class, with the sample recording PLR.

 [1]:

-from pyneon import Recording, get_sample_data
+from pyneon import Dataset, get_sample_data

 # Create a Recording object

-rec = Recording(rec_dir)
+rec = dataset.recordings[0]

 blinks = rec.blinks